smartenv-crs4/cmc-iot/header.md

 -------------------------
 All API endpoints use the **HTTPS** protocol and require authentication.

-Thus, you MUST obtain an API token and use it in the HTTP header:
+Thus, you MUST obtain an API token and use it in the HTTP `Authorization` header:

-    Authentication: Bearer <API_TOKEN>
+    Authorization: Bearer <API_TOKEN>

 or append it as URL parameter:

     /devices?access_token=<API_TOKEN>

-or append it in the request body:
+or append it in the request body (when a body is accepted):

     {access_token=<API_TOKEN>}

+When the token is set as URL parameter, the same token sent in `Authorization` header must be `undefined`, and vice versa.

 ***

 Pagination
 -------------------------

-All `GET /resource_name` endpoints, which return a list, use `skip=value&limit=value` parameters to return a paginated response.
+All `GET /resource_name` endpoints, which return a list, use `skip=value&limit=value` URL parameters to return a paginated response.
-Pagination is set using the following format:
+Pagination settings are returned in the following format:

     ...
     "_metadata":{